osmedeus/documentation/src/donation.md

 ## :large_orange_diamond: Sponsor

-If you or your organization would like to sponsor this project or show your logo in this project feel free to contact me via **[:material-twitter: here](https://twitter.com/OsmedeusEngine)**
+You or your organization would like to sponsor my projects or show your logo on the project documentation page  feel free to contact me via **[:material-twitter: here](https://twitter.com/OsmedeusEngine)**

 ## For Everyone